ebenzotoo/alx-low_level_programming/0x08-recursion/README.md

-function that returns 1 if input integer is a prime number
+function that returns 1 if a string is a palindrome